alexproskiw/DrRacketSpaceshipGame/README.md

 - Run the program and execute "(main G1)" in the interactions window
 - Once the game has started, use the up and down arrow keys to control your ship.
 Don't touch the walls of the cave!
 - Difficulty gradually increases over 4 levels.
 Each new level results in the cave getting narrower and harder to navigate.
+- The game is over once you reach the end of level 4.

 ## Images:
-Some screenshots are below including the start of the game, part way though the game, collision, and game completion.
+Some screenshots are included below including playing the game, colliding with the cave, and completing thegame.

 | Game Status  | Image |
 | ------------ | ------|